ijmarshall/robotreviewer/README.md

 ## Installation

+For Windows and Linux, please follow the 'Manual Installation' instructions below.

 An automatic installation is currently supported for OS X. This will automatically create a new [conda](https://www.anaconda.com/download/) environment and install the required dependencies into it.

 1. Ensure you have a working version of 3.4+.
 We strongly recommend using Python from the [Anaconda Python distribution](https://www.continuum.io/downloads) for a quicker and more reliable experience.